 The legislature must be notified whenever the military intervenes abroad, and any such intervention must end after 30 days if the legislature disapproves.
 States of siege, rebellion, or other great crises are declared and resolved by the President in coordination with the military and other organs of government.

 The President is ex officio the chairman of the Council of State, a body not unlike the French Council of Ministers or the British Privy Council.
 Comprised by the highest-ranking heads of diplomatic, martial and executive affairs, the Council is the nation’s advisory and deliberative organ meant to ensure and foster the welfare of the Republic.
 The Council of State coordinates the execution of treaties and domestic and foreign policies, and delivers regular reports to the National Assembly on the “state of the State, and of the Government”, which the President presents.

 When a law is passed by both houses of the legislature, and before it takes effect, it is presented to the President for his approval or disapproval.
-His vetoes may be subsequently overridden only by an affirmative two-thirds vote in both houses.
+His vetoes may be overridden subsequently by an affirmative two-thirds vote in both houses.
 The President may also convene the legislature for special sessions, or must do so if two thirds of the legislators petition him for it.

 Pardons, commutations, and other clemency may be granted at the President’s discretion, though the consent of two thirds of the Hall of Magisters is required for any amnesties or clemency of treason.

 All national awards, honors, and titles are also presented and adorned by the President.